storj/docs/Test-network.md

 # Storj Test Network

-The Storj test network (storj-sdk) enables you to run all the components of the Storj platform (Satellite, Uplink client, and storage nodes) and test them on your local machine.
+The `storj-sim` tool enables you to run all the components of the Storj network (Satellite, Storage Nodes, Console and Gateway) and test them on your local machine.

 ![network components](assets/components.png)

-In every day Storj usage, the Satellite, Storage node, and Uplink are run separately, but for the test network, all three components are set up and run in the same process.
+In every day Storj usage, the Satellite, Storage Node, and Uplink are run on separate servers and computers, but for the purposes of the test network, all of the components are run locally.

 # Installation and configuration